Roasted Pumpkin or Butternut Squash Nachos

 Even our company enjoyed this recipe including their children.
 The original recipe noted that the author replaced the corn with roasted pumpkin or butternut squash.
 The next time I make it, I would like to include the corn as well as the pumpkin or butternut squash and see how that turns out.
 I believe this recipe would also be good with roasted sweet potatoes, too.
-Yum, yum.
-This lip-smacking appetizer is also gluten free for those with gluten intolerance.
+This lip-smacking appetizer is vegetarian and gluten free for those with gluten intolerance.

-If you’re looking for a fabulous way to make nachos, but with the surprising addition of roasted pumpkin, you’ve just got to make up a batch of Roasted Pumpkin Nachos sometime soon.
+If you’re looking for a fabulous way to make nachos, but with the surprising addition of roasted pumpkin or butternut squash, you’ve just got to make up a batch of Roasted Pumpkin or Butternut Squash Nachos sometime soon.
 But don’t skimp out on the cheese.
 Make sure there’s plenty!
 Hope you enjoy these as much as our family and company did.

-Roasted Pumpkin Nachos are a wonderful appetizer for company or tailgating.
+Roasted Pumpkin or Butternut Squash Nachos is a wonderful appetizer for company or tailgating.

-As far as nachos go, these are fairly healthy and gluten free.
+As far as nachos go, these are fairly healthy, vegetarian and gluten free.